OlivierBlanvillain/master-thesis/content.md

 \yellingActor{Example of a connection handling actor.}

-Thanks to the picking mechanism developed in @scala-js-actors, it is possible to sent messages of any type thought a connection, given that implicit picklers are available for these types of messages.
+Thanks to the picking mechanism developed in @scala-js-actors, it is possible to sent messages of any type thought a connection, given that implicit picklers for these types of messages have been registered.
 Out of the box, picklers for case classes and case objects can be macros-generated by the pickling library.
 In addition, an *ActorRef* pickler allows the transmission of *ActorRefs* thought a connection, making them transparently usable from the side of the connection as if they were references to local actors.

 ###### Autowire
 Remote procedure call allow remote systems to communicate through an interface similar to method calls.
 The Autowire library allows to perform type-safe, reflection-free remote procedure calls between Scala system.
 It uses macros and is agnostic of both the transport-mechanism and the serialization library.